is8ac/aural2/paper/aural2.md

 ## Elements

-- Microphone: Measures air pressure.
-Returns a stream of 16,000Hz int16 audio.
+- **Microphone**: Measures air pressure.
+Returns a stream of 16,000 Hz int16 audio.
-- Step MFCC: A TF graph which takes 1024 bytes of audio, or 512 samples, or ~32ms, of audio, and returns the `[13]` floats of an MFCC.
+- **Step MFCC**: A TF graph which takes 1024 bytes of audio, or 512 samples, or ~32ms, of audio, and returns the `[13]` floats of an MFCC.
-- Step inference LSTM: Every ~32ms, takes an MFCC from Step MFCC, updates the `[256]` memory of the LSTM accordingly, and returns `[50]` `softmax`ed probabilities for each intent.
+- **Step inference LSTM**: Every ~32ms, takes an MFCC from Step MFCC, updates the `[256]` memory of the LSTM accordingly, and returns `[50]` `softmax`ed probabilities for each intent.
-- vsh: Takes the list of 50 intent probabilities from the Step inference graph, and, if the threshold is reached, triggers an action.
+- **vsh**: Takes the list of 50 intent probabilities from the Step inference graph, and, if the threshold is reached, triggers an action.
-- 10 Second Ring buff: Takes audio from the microphone, and stores it for 10 seconds.
+- **10 Second Ring buff**: Takes audio from the microphone, and stores it for 10 seconds.
 When triggered by vsh, writes the past 10 seconds of audio to the file system.
-- Raw audio on FS: Stores 10 second clips of raw audio given to it by the ring buffer.
+- **Raw audio on FS**: Stores 10 second clips of raw audio given to it by the ring buffer.
-- Labeling UI: Displays each clip to the user, who labels durations within which a non nil intent was expressed.
+- **Labeling UI**: Displays each clip to the user, who labels durations within which a non nil intent was expressed.
-- MFCC Graph: Takes a whole 10 second clip of audio and returns the `[312, 13]` MFCCs for the whole clip.
+- **MFCC Graph**: Takes a whole 10 second clip of audio and returns the `[312, 13]` MFCCs for the whole clip.
-- Map of MFCCs: Stores slices of 312 MFCCs.
+- **Map of MFCCs**: Stores slices of 312 MFCCs.
-- Label sets in DB: Stores sets of user created labels for each clip.
+- **Label sets in DB**: Stores sets of user created labels for each clip.
-- Sampler: Converts a set of periods of intent into a list of 312 integer intent IDs.
+- **Sampler**: Converts a set of periods of intent into a list of 312 integer intent IDs.
-- Map of Targets: Stores slices of intent IDs.
+- **Map of Targets**: Stores slices of intent IDs.
-- Mini batch generator: Takes corresponding slices from corresponding elements from the map of the MFCCs, and the map of targets, and combines them into a (`[7, 100, 13]`, `[7, 100]`) mini batch, which is written  to the buffered channel.
+- **Mini-batch generator**: Takes corresponding slices from corresponding elements from the map of the MFCCs, and the map of targets, and combines them into a (`[7, 100, 13]`, `[7, 100]`) mini-batch, which is written  to the buffered channel.
-- Buffered Channel: Holds a buffer of, at most, 3 mini batches.
+- **Buffered Channel**: Holds a buffer of, at most, 3 mini-batches.
-- Train LSTM: Reads mini batches form the buffered channel, computes loss on the current state of the variables, and backpropagates this loss over the variables.
+- **Train LSTM**: Reads mini-batches from the buffered channel, computes loss on the current state of the variables, and backpropagates this loss over the variables.

 Note that the step inference and training LSTM graphs share weight and bias variables.